Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 The album carries an introspective tone—relaxed, unhurried, and never trying too hard to impress.
 No one’s breaking a sweat here, and that restraint adds to its charm.
 There’s some lovely violin work on track 3, and a horn section makes welcome appearances throughout several songs.
 The atmospheric touches are especially notable—some tracks would fit seamlessly as background in a modern crime noir TV series.

-A solid 4 out of 5 paws.
+A solid 4 out of 5 dog bones.
 Esthesis exude a smoky ambience I’d describe as prog noir—a sound steeped in jazz influences that creates a rich, atmospheric sense of mystery.
 While the tone leans toward the darker side, there’s enough uplift to keep it moving forward with some optimism.

 Tuesday, April 15, 2025